 CHCs employ social workers, counsellors, health educators, program assistants, facilitators, advocates, and healthcare workers in general.

-Today there are more and more healthcare employers where healthcare workers can find jobs, such as birth centres, ambulatory surgical centres, diabetes education centres, dialysis centres, imaging and radiology centres, mental health and addiction treatment centres, rehabilitation centres, urgent care clinics, and telehealth, which has gained lots of popularity in the past months due to the COVID-19 pandemic and the need for people to remain socially distant whenever possible.
+Today, healthcare employers have been instrumental in the conception of specialized healthcare institutions, such as birth centres, ambulatory surgical centres, diabetes education centres, dialysis centres, imaging and radiology centres, mental health and addiction treatment centres, rehabilitation centres, urgent care clinics, and telehealth, among many others, which are all built according to the needs of the people.

 We'll keep you updated on all new application updates and features!